 S.P.A.R.R.
 (Sheriff's Program for At-Risk Residents)

-Sheriff John E. Zaruba is proud to offer a free voluntary program designed to assist residents of DuPage County who may be at greater risk of becoming confused, lost, disoriented or missing.
+The Sheriff's Office offers a free voluntary program designed to assist residents of DuPage County who may be at greater risk of becoming confused, lost, disoriented or missing.
 The program provides the Sheriff's Office with the at risk resident's relevant information prior to an emergency.

 How does it work?